SzymonSPS/mixed-reality/mixed-reality-docs/scene-understanding.md

 ms.date: 07/08/19
 ms.topic: article
 keywords: Scene Understanding, Spatial Mapping, Windows Mixed Reality, Unity

 ---

 # Scene Understanding

-Scene Understanding provides Mixed Reality developers with a structured, high-level environment representation designed to make developing for environmentally aware applications intuitive.
-Scene Understanding does this by combining the power of existing mixed reality runtimes such as the highly accurate less structured [spatial mapping](spatial-mapping.md) and new AI driven runtimes.
-By combining these technologies, Scene Understanding generates representations of 3d environments that are similar to those you may have used in frameworks such as Unity or ARKit/ARCore.
-The Scene Understanding entrypoint begins with a Scene Observer which is called by your application to compute a new Scene.
-Today the technology is capable of generating 3 distinct but related object categories: simplified watertight environment meshes that infer the planar room structure without clutter, plane regions for placement that we call Quads, and a snapshot of the [spatial mapping](spatial-mapping.md) mesh that aligns with the Quads/Watertight data that we surface.
+Interacting with real environments in Mixed Reality devices is a complicated process that burdens developers with reasoning on un-structured geometric rata.
+Scene Understanding represents Microsoft's effort to shift in environment understanding to a structured, high-level environment representation designed to make developing for environmentally aware applications intuitive.
+We have succeeded when your application logic reasons with real and virtual environments in exactly the same way.

+Scene Understanding accomplishes this by interpreting an area of your environment as a Scene.
+Today, Scenes are rather simple, they generate a collection of SceneObjects which contain various components.
+Today these components can be  simplified planar meshes that  form a complete watertight representation of your space, 2D planar regions called Quads used for placement, and a mesh  snapshot of the [spatial mapping](spatial-mapping.md) mesh.
+As our devices/runtimes mature we expect scenes to become much more expressive, aligning closer and closer to typical object/scene representations.

 ![Spatial mapping mesh, labeled planar surfaces, watertight mesh](images/SUScenarios.png)

-This document is intended to provide a scenario overview and to clarify the relationship that Scene Understanding and Spatial Mapping share.
-For details on how Scene Understanding works and how to develop for it, please see the Scene Understanding [SDK overview](scene-understanding-SDK.md) documentation.
+This document provides an introduction to how Scene Understanding works, how your application can interact with the runtime, and provides scenario overviews.
+For specific details on how to download the SDK and how to develop for it, please see the Scene Understanding [SDK overview](scene-understanding-SDK.md) documentation.

 ## Device support